 Owner Brent Braun has been performing, producing, selling and working behind the scenes to create magic for some of the top magicians in the world.
 His magic has been seen by millions on “America’s Got Talent,” Netflix, “Penn & Teller: Fool Us,” and he even created the trick that Richard Jones used to win “Britain’s Got Talent.”
 His business is one of the only brick and mortar magic shops left in the U.S., and is packed with cards, coins, books and more.
 The back of J&B is home to a 30-seat immersive, close-up magic theater where guests can enjoy a magical night seeing some of the best performers from across the globe.

-Big 4 Escape and Smash
+Big 4 Escape

 It might feel like you’ve entered the upside down when you arrive at this abandoned amusement park.
 Take a scenic stroll through the park’s remnants, which are now part of Charlestown State Park located along the Ohio River.